liebke/mechanician/examples/notepad/README.md

 * get_current_datetime

-Import the `NotepadAITools` class and create an instance of it, passing the `notepad_store` to it.
+Import the `NotepadAITools` class from [mechanician.tools.notepad](https://github.com/liebke/mechanician/blob/b2e9d1a57814d3351de1fe64fbd2d29bfed21ba7/packages/mechanician/src/mechanician/tools/notepads.py) and create an instance of it, passing the `notepad_store` to it.

 ```python
 from mechanician.tools.notepad import NotepadAITools